rodlukas/UP-admin/README.md

 ### Installation

-Since the minimal requirements above are meet, you can follow these steps then:
+Since the minimum requirements above are met, you can follow these steps then:

 1.  **Clone the repo**, open its folder and download **the latest production version** of the repo: